 These instructions are for Windows-10; for other versions they may be slightly different.

 The FLIR (Point Grey) IMX249 CMOS CameraNeutronOptics x-ray or neutron cameras can be supplied with an optional FLIR (Point Grey) IMX249 CMOS Camera when high frame rates are required (up to 41 fps).
-The maximum exposure of the IMX249 camera with USB3 is only 4 seconds (30 seconds for the GigE version); dark current noise is higher for CMOS cameras, limiting them to shorter exposures, but these times can be increased using SharpCap (below).
+The maximum exposure of the IMX249 camera with USB3 is 4 seconds (30 seconds for the GigE version); dark current noise is higher for CMOS cameras, limiting them to shorter exposures, but these times can be increased using SharpCap (below).

-The IMX249 is a slower frame-rate version of the IMX174, and currently the best Sony CMOS detector for low-light imaging.
+The IMX249 is a slower frame-rate version of the IMX174, currently the best Sony CMOS detector for low-light imaging.
 It is a relatively large sensor, with big pixels favouring light capture, with high Quantum Efficiency (QE) The USB3 camera is powered by a 5m USB cable, and the GigE version by a powered GigE cable.
 Note the optional cooling fins added to the FLIR camera to limit temperature (and dark current) by air cooling, and the carbon fibre window for the x-ray version.

 - Sensor Type: Sony Pregius CMOS IMX249